mvolkmann/MyUnixEnv/notes/Go07-Reflection.md

 From Rob Pike, "Clear is better than clever.
 Reflection is never clear."
 However, sometimes reflection is necessary.

+Reflection is not used frequently in Go, so it is difficult to memorize the reflection API.
+This article will provide a quick refresher.

 ### Types

 To get the type of an expression, call `reflect.TypeOf(expression)`.